What is the Average Microwave Wattage? [Answered]

 Checking the Manufacturer’s Label

-The easiest way to find the wattage is by looking at the manufacturer’s label.
-This label is usually inside the microwave door or the back panel.
-It will list important details about your microwave, including the wattage, model number, and voltage.
-If you can’t find the label, check the user manual or look up your microwave model online.
+The easiest way to find the watts on microwave models is to check the manufacturer’s label.
+It is usually inside the microwave door or on the back panel and lists the wattage, model number, and voltage.

 Using a Power Meter